ZSL-Image/BA-ZSL/README.md

-# MGFIN
+# BA-ZSL
-This is the implementation code of the paper “Multi-Granularity Feature Interaction Network for Zero-Shot Learning”.
+This is the implementation code of the paper “Mitigating Attribute Visual Bias via Bidirectional Attention for Zero-Shot Learning”.

 ## Requirements